A Reactive Power Market for the Future Grid: State of Art of Reactive Power Compensation

 The second category proposed in \cite{homaee_retail_2020} includes a hierarchical approach where the first step is the clearing of a real power market followed by a reactive power market.
 These solutions leverage the advantages of decoupled dynamics leading to simple market-based approaches.
 Reactive power is priced competitively and supports existing real power markets.
-One such example can be found in \cite{hasanpour_new_2009} which is based on LOC of selling real power, while others such as \cite{sarmila_har_beagam_market_2018} formulate a separate optimal reactive power flow (OQF) problem to quantify its marginal value.
+One such example can be found in \cite{hasanpour_new_2009} which is based on LOC of selling real power, while others such as \cite{sarmila_har_beagam_market_2018} formulate a separate optimal reactive power flow problem to quantify its marginal value.
 In both cases, the use of a hierarchical structure may prevent resources that participated in the real power market from selling reactive power in the following market.
 This makes it difficult to leverage DG’s ability to operate at low PFs as they will be incentivized to sell real power first, thus limiting reactive power ability.

 The third category covers simultaneous real and reactive power deployment.
 Typical examples are \cite{yang_linearized_2018,bai_distribution_2018,el-samahy_procurement_2008} that extract both real and reactive power prices using an OPF-formulation.
 By minimizing an objective function, the resulting Lagrange multipliers (dual variables) represent the marginal cost of real and reactive power at each load and resource, leading to a reactive power price.
 For example, \cite{yang_linearized_2018} and \cite{bai_distribution_2018} use voltage and reactive power constraints to ensure grid-feasible solutions and find the value of reactive power in meeting these constraints.
+Several studies have built on this approach to address more practical concerns such as \cite{roozbehani_dynamic_2010} which proposes an algorithm to limit and characterize price volatility and \cite{moghimi_short-term_2020} which divides the market at the transmission level into profit-seeking and a social-welfare seeking components.
 By solving for both types of power simultaneously, these approaches can avoid decoupling grid dynamics and assure there is no mismatch between cleared real and reactive dispatch.
 Our proposed market solution belongs to this third category.